-Merchants and workers take one look at you, and the price of their products or services increases because you are a foreigner.
-Tourists and expats alike will pay more than locals when they take taxis or rickshaws, visit a local market, or buy souvenirs from ambulatory vendors.
+Merchants and workers look at you, and the price of their products or services increases because you are a foreigner.
+Tourists and expats will pay more than locals when they take taxis or rickshaws, visit a local market, or buy souvenirs from ambulatory vendors.

 I call this differential pricing the Foreigner Tax.
 In local, mostly expat-oriented publications, they refer to the phenomenon as the local name plus the word tax.
 For example, it is called a Gringo Tax in Mexico, and in Thailand, a Farang Tax.

 It is seldom officially a tax imposed by a government.
 Governments do, however, charge foreigners more than locals, on occasion, to visit tourist sites and attend cultural events.
-When visiting tourist sites that attract many foreign visitors like the Taj Mahal, the Hermitage Museum, Angkor Wat, and Chichen Itza, you will often see this.
+You will often see this when visiting tourist sites that attract many foreign visitors, like the Taj Mahal, the Hermitage Museum, Angkor Wat, and Chichen Itza.